maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 -Extra berries from trees
 -TMs are Reusable
 -Heal from Poison at 1 HP in Overworld
+-Steel types are immune to poison (aka Twineedle) -Electric types are immune to paralysis
--Gain experience for catching pokemon like in Gen VI -Days of the Week Siblings are always visibile and interactive regardless of day -Increased Capture Rates
+-Gain experience for catching pokemon like
+-Days of the Week Siblings are always visibile and interactive regardless of day -Increased Capture Rates
 -Azalea Town sells Heavy/Level/Lure/Fast/Friend/Moon Balls @ $400 ea